Romandre/BullsCowsGame_UE4/README.md

 #### Check out the game description and gameplay screenshots [here](https://pebble-lantern-5e5.notion.site/Bulls-Cows-gameplay-description-9ac3af0583154efe90c4d780b4103f04).
 <br />

-## Here is what I learned during this project development:
+## Here is what I've learned during this project development:

 During this game development I’ve learned basics of navigating and operating in Unreal Engine program.
 Also, I’ve learned assets/objects adding and editing using available tools.
-As for actual development, I’ve got the general understanding of the UE C++ syntax specifics and learned about:
+As for actual development, I’ve got the general understanding of the UE C++ syntax specifics and have learned about:

 - Actors and components;
 - UE project basic structure;